tbowmo/node-red-small-timer/README.md

 # Setup
 ![image of configuration](images/small-timer-config.png)<br>
 Start by configuring a position, this is used to calculate the correct sunrise/sunset times for your area.
-You can either let your browser do it by pressing the button "Get position from browser" or use other means like Google Maps to find the latitude/longitude for your site.
+You can either let your browser do it by pressing the button "Get position from browser" or use other means like Google Maps to find the latitude/longitude for your area.

 ## On and Off time
 Configures the on and off events<br>